RolnickLab/ClimateSetExtension/README.md

 ## Installation

-This project assumes environment management will be done with `Conda` or directly with `Poetry`.
-It would, however, be possible to manage the environment with, for example, pyenv or virtualenv.
+This project assumes environment management will be done with `Conda` or directly through `Poetry`.

-Those specific use cases are not specifically supported by the Makefile and require users to set up their own environments beforehand.

-For detailed information about `Poetry` and `Conda`:

 * [Poetry](https://python-poetry.org/docs/basic-usage/)
 * [Conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html)

+While it is possible to manage the environment with, for example, pyenv or virtualenv, those specific use cases are not supported by the Makefile and require users to set up their own environments beforehand.

+For detailed information about `Poetry` and `Conda`:

 If you want to use something else than `Conda` or `Poetry` to manage environment isolation, it is recommended to follow